Spurious Privacy Leakage in Neural Networks: Privacy risks of robust methods

-\textbf{Memorization of spurious robust methods.} We analyze \emph{spurious privacy leakage} through the lens of data memorization.
-Memorization occurs when a model captures instance-specific features rather than learning generalizable patterns \citep{feldman20does,feldman20what}.
-This phenomenon is tied to the success of MIA, especially for LiRA, which estimates membership by approximating the degree of memorization \citep{carlini22lira} (see \Cref{app:mem}).
-As shown in \Cref{fig:memor}, spurious groups exhibit higher memorization scores and are thus more vulnerable to LiRA than non-spurious groups.
-Importantly, spurious robust methods fail to reduce this memorization.
-ERM and DFR have nearly identical memorization score distributions across both spurious and non-spurious groups.
-Since DFR retrains only the final layer, it cannot address memorization which is a phenomenon distributed across multiple layers of the network \citep{maini23can}.
+As shown in \Cref{fig:memor}, spurious groups exhibit higher memorization scores and therefore are also more vulnerable to LiRA than non-spurious groups.
+Importantly, spurious robust training fails to reduce this memorization.
+The methods ERM and DFR have nearly identical memorization score distributions across both spurious and non-spurious groups.
+Since DFR re-trains only the final layer, it cannot address memorization which is a phenomenon distributed across multiple layers of the network, as demonstrated by \citet{maini23can}.
 Therefore, DFR does not address spurious privacy leakage either.
 DRO shows a similar memorization level as ERM for non-spurious groups, but exhibits even higher memorization for spurious groups.
-Using the CKA similarity metric, we find that DRO and ERM learn highly similar feature representations (\Cref{subsec:complexity}). \Cref{fig:robust_sim} shows that the CKA scores between embeddings from ERM and DRO are comparable to those between models trained with the same method (ERM–ERM, DRO–DRO).
+Using the CKA similarity metric, we investigate the embedding similarity of models trained with ERM and DRO.
+We find that the learned embeddings have highly similar feature representations (\Cref{subsec:complexity}).
+In particular, \Cref{fig:robust_sim} shows that the CKA scores between embeddings from ERM and DRO are comparable to those between models trained with the same spurious method (ERM–ERM or DRO–DRO).
 This aligns with findings from \citet{izmailov22feature}, who showed that applying DFR on top of a DRO trained model offers no additional utility gains.